mkejeiri/MicroServicesOnDocker-Core2.0/README.md

 restarting a manager, or restoring an old backup both present a couple of concerns, Docker gives us the option to lock a Swarm.
 It's called Autolock.
 At a high level, it stops restarted managers from automatically rejoining the Swarm.
-And then subsequently loading the encryption keys into memory and decrypting the Raft logs, stops you from automatically restoring an old copy of the cluster config.
+And then subsequently loading the encryption keys into memory and decrypting the Raft logs, stops us from automatically restoring an old copy of the cluster config.
-It will ask for an unlock key, Autolock is not enabled by default, you need to be explicit :
+It will ask for an unlock key, Autolock is not enabled by default, we need to be explicit :

 ```sh
 #init  swarm